Siddyboy/clock-pulsynetic/notes.md

 # Notes on Original Clock

 Notes about original clock or as inherited from CJCK.
+CJCK may have been responsible for the hardware but not sure who was the software guru; possibly a mate from college.

 ## Original Clock Details